DilutedPilk/SBA-318/README.md

 I intended it to make it work so that you can edit and delete each document through user interaction and event handlers, but I couldnt find out how to get that working.
 I feel like I got most of the requirements done, but not in a state that I wanted.
 This project was the hardest for me, however I did learn my weaknesses from this I am motivated to work harder.

+Hopefully I can look back on this project in the future and see how far i've come.